simbo1905/root-objects/README.md

  loaded a contract, its deliveries, its lineitems, and its join table entities from the db.
 In that method we can scan the list of join table entities to know now to recover the state of the list of lineitems in each delivery.

+So that is three things the `contact` root entity is doing:

+ 1. Ensuring that the total cost is kept up to date.
+ 2. Ensuring that a `lineitem` can only be in one delivery.
+ 3. Ensuring that the alien join entity isn't exposed to the outside world.

 All of the above nicely illustates the power of the aggregate and root entity concepts.
 We can create a java package per root entity, with a service or system class that lets you load the root object only, force code outside